 When multiple myeloma progresses to the point of being terminal, your doctor may recommend hospice care.
 This care is unique because it treats you, not the disease.
 The purpose is to enhance your quality of life during this time.

 Hospice care can occur in a nursing home or in your own home.
-You’ll stop other treatments like chemotherapy and radiation.
-But you may continue to receive treatment for pain or nausea.
+You won’t receive chemo or radiation to treat the cancer but you could receive them if they were primarily being used to improve your symptoms like bone pain or difficulty breathing.
+You may continue to receive treatment for pain or nausea.

 You can still be active and energetic in the early stages of hospice care.
 It’s important to stay as active as possible and live life to the fullest.

 Contrary to what some people believe, you don’t have to be bedridden to qualify for hospice care.
 Also, turning to this option doesn’t mean that you’ve given up.
 It’s a choice, and there’s no reason why you shouldn’t be comfortable during your final days.